'I don't feel safe here': A night of desperation in San Juan's sweltering airport

 Surrounded by strangers at an airport that was barely operating, he had no plans to sleep.

-"I haven't pulled an all-nighter since college," he said, so I'm due for one."
+"I haven't pulled an all-nighter since college," he said, "so I'm due for one."

 --Chris Isidore, Ivan Watson and Jo Shelley contributed reporting to this article